sagesoftcloud/TESDA-CRASH-COURSE-eu/DAY-3-JIM/Day-3-Handson-Stepbystep.md

 ### What You'll Build
 A complete CI/CD pipeline that:
 - Automatically tests code changes
-- Deploys with zero downtime using blue-green strategy
+- Deploys with zero downtime using Elastic Beanstalk blue-green strategy
 - Includes automated rollback capabilities
 - Integrates monitoring and alerting